CassJBeckford/RecipeRevolution-mp3/README.md

 ![Data Model](menu/static/images/data_model.png)

-- Users -
+- Users - This collection holds the username and passwords for the application.
+It has a one-to-many relationship with the user-id column in both the category and recipe tables

-- Categories -
+- Categories - The collection holds the category titles and the recipes associated with each category.
+It has a one to many relationship with the category_id column the recipe table.

-- Recipes -
+- Recipes - The collection holds all recipes details (title, description, difficulty level, etc.) for the application, to be displayed on the web page

 # Features